-- The Audit Committee oversees the integrity of the Company's financial statements, compliance with legal and regulatory requirements, the Company's independent registered auditors' gualifications and independence, and the performance of the Company's independent registered auditors and internal audit function; - The Compensation Committee monitors the risks associated with compensation of the Company's executive officers and directors; and - The Nominating and Corporate Governance Committee oversees the risk related to our environmental, social and governance matters, including, without limitation climate change and related risks.
+- The Audit Committee oversees the integrity of the Company's financial statements, compliance with legal and regulatory requirements, the Company's independent registered auditors' qualifications and independence, and the performance of the Company's independent registered auditors and internal audit function; - · The Compensation Committee monitors the risks associated with compensation of the Company's executive officers and directors; and

+• The Nominating and Corporate Governance Committee oversees the risk related to our environmental, social and governance matters, including, without limitation climate change and related risks.

 By assigning such responsibilities, the Board of Directors believes it can more effectively identify and address risk.
 Throughout the year, the Board of Directors, and each of the Board's committees will review and discuss specific risk topics in significant detail in their respective meetings.
-Given the importance of the Chief Executive Officer to the success of the Company and generation of stockholder value, the Board of Directors ensures that the Company is developing and nurturing a pipeline of senior talent, including one or more individuals capable of becoming the Chief Executive Officer.